alabiibrahim/Forensic-Report-Tenet-Rice-Homicide/README.md

 This pattern is inconsistent with routine workplace behaviour and consistent with a coordinated or intentional action period.

----

-### Behavioural Findings
+### Findings

 The scoring model identified three behavioural markers strongly associated with involvement:

-• Presence at secured locations during the event
+ • Presence at secured locations during the event.

  • Access attempts inconsistent with job role

  • Abrupt behavioural silence following the incident

-Most individuals displayed only one marker or none.
+ • The victim was last seen alive at 7:57pm and gunshot heard at 8:00pm.

+ • Call records show a call between the victim and the primary suspect shortly before the estimated time of death.

+ • Failed access attempts to non-restricted areas, indicating suspicious motives.

+ • No forced entry was detected, suggesting the victim allowed entry to the attacker (Hotel staff).

+ • Suspect made a call immediately after event to the victim's former partner.
+Susan knight appeared as a staff and investor.

-One individual displayed multiple markers simultaneously.
+One individual displayed multiple markers simultaneously, Alex Shaw.

----

 ### Suspect Elimination

 The majority of suspects were eliminated for the following reasons:

-* No presence within the event window
+* No presence within the event window.
-* Behaviour consistent with normal baseline patterns
+* Behaviour consistent with normal baseline patterns.
-* No restricted-area interaction
+* No restricted-area interaction.
-* Continuous communication activity after the incident (indicating normal routine)
+* Continuous communication activity after the incident (indicating normal routine).

 These individuals are statistically consistent with uninvolved actors or witnesses.

----

-### Prime Suspect Determination
+#### Prime Suspect Determination

 One subject demonstrated a unique convergence of indicators:

-* Verified activity within the critical time window
+* Verified activity within the critical time window.
-* Repeated restricted-area access behaviour
+* Repeated non-restricted-area access behaviour.
-* Communication pattern deviation from baseline
+* Communication pattern deviation from baseline.
-* Immediate behavioural silence after the incident
+* Immediate behavioural silence after the incident.
-* Relationship category associated with elevated conflict probability
+* Relationship category associated with elevated conflict probability.

 This combination of opportunity, capability, behavioural deviation and concealment behaviour produced the highest suspicion score among all subjects.

----

-### Conclusion

-Based on quantified behavioural evidence rather than aggregate activity volume, the analysis identifies the top-ranked individual as the **most probable perpetrator**.

-The determination is supported by converging independent indicators rather than a single anomalous metric, reducing the likelihood of coincidence.

-This report does not establish legal guilt, but establishes investigative priority with measurable analytical justification.

-### FINDINGS:

- • The victim was last seen alive at 7:57pm and gunshot heard at 8:00pm.

- • Call records show a call between the victim and the primary suspect Alex Shaw, shortly before the estimated time of death.

- • Several failed access attempts to non-restricted areas, indicating suspicious motives.

- • No forced entry was detected, suggesting the victim allowed entry to the attacker (Hotel staff).

- • Suspect made a call immediately after event to the victim's former partner.
-Susan knight appeared as a staff and investor

-### RECOMMENDATIONS:
+#### RECOMMENDATIONS:

 • Conduct a formal interrogation of the suspect focusing on the event time frame.

 • Verify the suspect’s alibi against phone tower and CCTV movement records.